-Essential tremor is a disorder of the nervous system that causes a rhythmic shaking of a part of the body, most commonly hands.
-Essential tremor can also affect your head, voice, arms, or legs.
+Essential tremor is a disorder of the nervous system that causes rhythmic shaking in part of the body, most commonly in the hands.
+It can also affect your head, voice, arms, or legs.

 Symptoms often begin gradually, then get worse over time and may become severe.

 Some people cope with symptoms on their own.
 Some feel increasingly frustrated, begin to avoid certain situations, become concerned about losing dignity or independence, or worry about the impact on their family.

 Start the conversation with a specialist in your area.
 Search for a physician.